infinum/fiscalizer/README.md

  * `closure_mark` : Mark that indicates the cloasure of the office space, send "Z" to close (String)
  * `specific_purpose` : Software manufacturer's PIN number (String)
  * `reconnect_attempts` : Specifies how many times to try establishing a connection, defaults to 3 (Integer)

-#### Echo requests

-Even though echo requests are not particularly usefull for fiscalization they are described in the API and therefore they are also implemented.

-To make an echo request call `fiscalizer.echo` and eather pass it na `Fiscalizer::Echo` object or `text: "Your echo text"` as an argument.

-#### Responses

-Response objects are perhaps the most important objects in this Gem.
-They contain pre-parsed information that was returned from the fiscalization servers.

-Methods:
- * `type` : Type of the response, 0-Error, 1-Echo, 2-Office, 3-Invoice (Integer)
- * `errors` : Hash containg all errors returned from the server, the key is the error code, and the value is the error explanation (Hash)
- * `object` : Holds the object that generated the response (Echo, Invoice, Office)
- * `uuid` : UUID returned by the server (String)
- * `processed_at` : Time the request was processed (Time)
- * `response` : Text returned in an Echo message (String)
- * `unique_identifier` : Unique invoice identifier (String)
- * `tns` : TNS used to parse the XML responses (String)
- * `html_response` : Raw HTML response (HTTP::Response)
- * `generated_xml` : XML generated for the reqest to which this response belongs (String)
- * `has_error` : Returns true if there are any arrors (Boolean), alia method `errors?`
- * `error_codes` : Returns all error codes in an array (Array containing String)
- * `error_messages` : Returns all error messages in an array (Array containing String)
- * `type_str` : Returnes the response type as a string (String)
- * `echo_succeeded` : Returns true if echo message sent and returned are the same (Boolean)

-# Notes

-The public and private keys, and signing certificate are automatically extracted from a P12 certificate.
-But the same is not true for a PFX certificate!
-PFX certificates don't contain a signing certificate and therefore one has to be passed as an argument (`certificate_path`) additionaly to the PFX certificate (`certificate_p12_path`)

-Direct usage of the `Fiscalizer::Communication` class is not advised!

 # Translations